MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/campaigns.md

 - The campaigns feature is available in organizations with Defender for Office 365 Plan 2 (add-on licenses or included in subscriptions like Microsoft 365 E5).
 - You need to be assigned permissions to view information about campaigns as described in this article.
 You have the following options:
-  - [Email & collaboration RBAC in the Microsoft 365 Defender portal](mdo-portal-permissions.md): Membership in any of the following role groups:
+  - [Email & collaboration permissions in the Microsoft 365 Defender portal](mdo-portal-permissions.md): Membership in any of the following role groups:
     - **Organization Management**
     - **Security Administrator**
     - **Security Reader**
-  - [Azure AD RBAC](../../admin/add-users/about-admin-roles.md): Membership in the **Global Administrator**, **Security Administrator**, or **Security Reader** roles gives users the required permissions _and_ permissions for other features in Microsoft 365.
+  - [Azure AD permissions](/microsoft-365/admin/add-users/about-admin-roles): Membership in the **Global Administrator**, **Security Administrator**, or **Security Reader** roles gives users the required permissions _and_ permissions for other features in Microsoft 365.

 ## Campaigns page in the Microsoft 365 Defender portal